Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 <h3><a name="_6_2">3dSceneLayerInfo</a></h3>

-The Class 3dSceneLayerInfo describes the properties of a single layer in a store, including the default symbology to use.
-It shares the definition of this default symbology with the *drawingInfo* object, an object which contains stylization information for a feature layer, and is specified as part of a web scene specification.
-For more infomation on web scene objects, including the *drawingInfo* object see the [web scene specification](https://developers.arcgis.com/web-scene-specification/objects/).
+The Class 3dSceneLayerInfo describes the properties of a single layer in a store, including the default symbology, as specified in the sub Class <a href="#Class DrawingInfo">DrawingInfo</a>, which contains stylization information for a feature layer.
 The Class 3dSceneLayerInfo has the following structure :

 <div>